-TeXworks LaTex editor is a simple TeX front-end program comes with an integrated PDF viewer that removes the hassle of first writing document in a LaTeX language and then convert it PDF or any other rich viewable format.
-Side by side screen of Command Line and PDF output made it user to easily see how its text would look.
+TeXworks LaTex editor is a simple TeX front-end program that comes with an integrated PDF viewer that removes the hassle of first writing a document in a LaTeX language and then converting it to PDF or any other rich viewable format.
+Side-by-side screens of Command-Line and PDF output made users easily see how its text would look.

-Furthermore, ti also supports forward search means jumping from the source to the viewer and vice versa.
-TeXworks is super easy even for novice quite unchallenging to operate.
+Furthermore, it also supports forward search means jumping from the source to the viewer and vice versa.
+TeXworks is super easy even for novices quite unchallenging to operate.
 This also applies to the rather simple interface and the manageable range of functions.

-Another thing which is worth to mention is its support to UTF-8 encoding which makes it ideally suited for working with XeLaTeX and luaLaTeX.
+Another thing that is worth mentioning is its support for UTF-8 encoding which makes it ideally suited for working with XeLaTeX and luaLaTeX.

-TeXstudio editor has been forked from Texmaker.
-It is therefore often referred to as fork of Texmaker.
+The TeXstudio editor has been forked by Texmaker.
+It is therefore often referred to as the fork of Texmaker.
 Just like it, the Text studio also offered quite a wide range of features in a considerably expanded way as compared to Texmaker.

-In TextStudio, the structure view of the program updated during typing plus while coding, the syntax checker checks it for error in real time.
+In TextStudio, the structure view of the program is updated during typing plus while coding, the syntax checker checks it for errors in real time.
 In addition, it can be extended via scripts and offers wizards for various tasks, such as table creation.
-Beside cross-platform, the portable version of TeX studio is also available.
+Besides cross-platform, the portable version of TeX studio is also available.

-As other best open source LaTex editors mentioned above, it also gets its interface from Qt toolkit.
+As the other best open-source LaTex editors mentioned above, it also gets its interface from the Qt toolkit.

 License Type: OpenSource.
-It is available for Windows, Mac OS X and Linux (Source code need to be compiled for Linux and MacOS).
+It is available for Windows, Mac OS X, and Linux (Source code needs to be compiled for Linux and MacOS).

-In true sense it is a LaTeX editor for Linux, however, since the KDE framework is now also available for Windows, Kile can also be installed and used under Windows too.
+In a true sense, it is a LaTeX editor for Linux, however, since the KDE framework is now also available for Windows, Kile can also be installed and used under Windows too.